pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 		};
     }

-<p>As we now pass the Video element with an Intent we need a key LeanbackActivity.VIDEO for it and make the data/Video class Serializable.</p>
+<p>As we now pass the <code>Video</code> object with an <code>Intent</code> we need a key <code>LeanbackActivity.VIDEO</code> for it and make the data/Video class <code>Serializable</code>.</p>

 <h2>Step 5: Use the Model-View-Presenter pattern to display the details of the video</h2>

 <p>The project now compiles and can be run but does not show anything.
 To make that happen we use a presenter from the Model-View-Presenter pattern which is leveraged by the Leanback library.
-We create the class DetailsDescriptionPresenter which is responsible to put the values of the model (the Video class) to a ViewHolder:</p>
+We create the class DetailsDescriptionPresenter deriven from the <a href="https://developer.android.com/reference/android/support/v17/leanback/widget/AbstractDetailsDescriptionPresenter.html"><code>AbstractDetailsDescriptionPresenter</code></a> which is responsible to put the values of the model (the Video class) to a ViewHolder:</p>

 	public class DetailsDescriptionPresenter
 		extends AbstractDetailsDescriptionPresenter {